shiyis/nlpwme/modules/1-phil-of-mind.md

 The bridging between classicist and connectionist view and the departure from it became that a lot of connectionist view cognitive processing as analog as the computer processing as digital.

-Many connectionists argue that weight units that are dynamic, continuous, and analogous in nature reflect better the way that human brain process information through different mental states.
+Many connectionists argue that weight units that are dynamic, continuous, and analogous in nature which therefore reflect better the way that human brain processes information through different mental states.

 On the other hand, classicists view information processing done by humans as similar to a computational system where information is stored symbolically and processed systematically through automatons.
 And the storing of information is similar to that of a computer where there's "memory locations" for information access and retrieval.

 However, many connectionists seek to bridge these two paradigms together instead of trying to argue for one over the other.
 One of the schools - the implementational connectionists - seeks to find a solution that accommodate these two different hypotheses.

-However, it's also argued by radical connectionists that the traditional or the symbolic way of treating human cognitive information processing should be eliminated because how poorly it reflects these dynamics in human consciousness that could otherwise be materialized through connectionism (graceful degradation of function, holistic representation of data, spontaneous generalization, appreciation of context, etc).
+However, it's also argued by radical connectionists that the traditional or the symbolic way of treating human cognitive information processing should be eliminated because how poorly it reflects these dynamics in human consciousness that could otherwise be materialized through connectionism,

+> graceful degradation of function, holistic representation of data, spontaneous generalization, appreciation of context, etc.

 Yet, hybrid mechanisms were put out by different teams to mediate such clashes.
 For example, there were papers that drew inspiration from the classical style of information processing (having one module that acts as the memory location or implementing methods that utilize variable binding techniques for symbolic processing that reflects the classical computational way of thinking aka the turing style information processing and storage).